Vee85/GIMP_plugins/README.md

 * **smudge_all.py**:
   Smudge the full layer or a selection area in randomatic directions, creating a random smudge effect.
 The smudging pressure can be chosen.

+* **make_landmap.py**:
+  Generate a regional map.
+Start from an image with a single layer with white background: pop up dialogs appear to guide the user in the process.
+The plug-in is not yet completed: up to now can be used to create a very basic featureless map.